biolab/orange3/doc/visual-programming/source/widgets/classify/svm.rst

 (SVM) is a classification technique that separates the attribute space with a hyperplane, thus maximizing the margin between the instances of different classes.
 The technique often yields supreme predictive performance results.
-Orange embeds a popular implementation of SVM from `LIBSVM <https://www.csie.ntu.edu.tw/~cjlin/libsvm/>`__ package.
+Orange embeds a popular implementation of SVM from the `LIBSVM <https://www.csie.ntu.edu.tw/~cjlin/libsvm/>`__ package.
 This widget is its graphical user interface.

 .. figure:: images/SVM-new-stamped.png

-1. Learner can be given a name under which it will appear in other widgets.
-The default name is “SVM Learner”.
+1. The learner can be given a name under which it will appear in other widgets.
+The default name is “SVM”.
 2. Classification type with test error settings. *C-SVM* and *v-SVM* are based on different minimization of the error function.
-On the right side you can set test error bounds,
+On the right side,  you can set test error bounds,
    `Cost <http://www.quora.com/What-are-C-and-gamma-with-regards-to-a-support-vector-machine>`__
    for C-SVM and *Complexity bound* for v-SVM.
 3. The next block of options deals with kernel, a function that